 In 1976, a new Diocesan Regional High School, St. Peter Claver College, opened at Riverview, and the Booval Girls’ School was then used to cater for primary school requirements only.

 By 1978, five extensions had been added to the new school complex, as well as the Dental Clinic.
 Our fully equipped library, tuckshop, shelter shed and covered areas were all built because of the hard work and time donated by parents and friends of the school community.
 In 2000 the school applied for a government grant, which resulted in the refurbishment of the 1930 building and a new administration area.
 Our new Pre-School opened with 29 children in 2001 and an undercover area was erected on the Senior Side in September 2001.
 A grant from the Gaming Commission enabled us to provide new playground equipment for our Junior school in 2003.
+A second preschool unit was opened in 2006.
+These units became our Prep classrooms in 2007.
+In 2005 a gaming grant provided extra shade areas outside the Preschool rooms; the Junior walk way was refurbished opening up the entry to the School and providing better wet weather protection.

 In 2006, we saw the school fully air-conditioned and paid off by the hard working P&F. This has provided students and staff with the best possible learning and working conditions.